LSXPrime/LSXPrime/README.md

 ###

-Greetings mortals, I am RI 🦇, your future world-dominating code maestro and game overlord, and perhaps that one ruler you will never wish.
-Here's the sinister truth of my master plan:

-- 🎮 Currently concocting the ultimate experience to ensnare hearts and minds as a Game Developer
+Greetings mortals, I am RI 🦇

+- 🌉 Currently bridging the gap between .NET and native projects with C++.
+- 🎮 Game developer at heart, but currently focused on backend, lower-level systems programming and Generative AI.
-- 📚 Always expanding my arsenal, currently honing my skills in Dart, Flutter, and the dark arts of Fullstack domination
+- 📚 Always expanding my arsenal, currently honing my skills in C++, C and the dark arts of Fullstack domination.
-- 💻 Fluent in a plethora of tech, including .NET, C#, Unity, Blender, and other weapons of mass creation
+- 💻 Fluent in a plethora of tech, including .NET, C#, Unity, Blender, ZBrush, with some knowledge in Flutter, Networking, Unreal Engine and other weapons of mass creation.
-- 🌱 Forever scheming, plotting, and innovating, because ruling the world requires constant evolution
-- 🕓 When I'm not plotting world domination, you'll catch me shaping the future of Game Design, tinkering with Machine Learning, or sculpting digital nightmares in 3D.
+- 🕓 When I'm not plotting world domination, I'm passionate about game design, machine learning, and 3D art, and I spend my free time immersed in these creative pursuits.
-- 🍻 In my downtime, you might find me sharing a drink with the Jade Emperor himself, chilling in some Chinese manhua.
+- 🍻 In my downtime, you might find me sharing a drink with the Jade Emperor himself, or Courting death with the Demonic Sect, chilling in some Chinese manhua.
 Or perhaps, I'm out hunting demons in the pages of a thrilling manga.

-Remember, with great code comes great power. one line at a time...for darkness shall reign supreme.

 ###